 Deciding to go to couples therapy might feel like a monumental step in your relationship.

 Just the thought of talking out your problems with a stranger can be stressful, especially if you don’t know where to start.
 Perhaps one of you has been talking about it while the other keeps putting it off.
-Maybe you’re wondering if couples therapy can really help you get on top of your specific problems or whether it’s worthwhile at all.
+Specific problems are whether premarital counseling might be a better option or whether it’s worthwhile at all.

 If any of this sounds like what you’re going through, you are not alone.
 To help you decide whether couples therapy is right for you, here are a few common issues that indicate whether counseling will be of benefit.